ahany/vehicle-detection-and-tracking/README.md

 ### Sliding Window Search

 I used a sliding window approach to search each frame.
 To optimize the feature extraction, hog features are extracted only once and then sub-sampled to get all of the overlaying windows.
 Each window is defined by a scaling factor where a scale of 1 would result in a window that's 8 x 8 cells.
-Instead of resizing the window for different window sizes, the whole frame image is scaled according the window scaling factor and and the search window is always of size 64 x 64.
+Instead of resizing the window for different window sizes, the whole frame image is scaled according to the window scaling factor and the search window is always of size 64 x 64.

 I used 4 scaling factors of `1.25`, `1.5`, `2`and `3`  which corresponds to window sizes of `80 x 80` ,  `96 x 96`, `128 x 128` and `194 x 194` respectively which provided good results.